When you plan to buy a home, one of the first things to know is how much cash you need to get started.

 Buyer Closing Costs – Close of Escrow

-All other buyer closing costs are paid upon close of escrow.
-About a week prior to close of escrow, you will submit a wire or cashier’s check to the escrow company.
+After the earnest money deposit, appraisal, and inspections, all other buyer closing costs are paid at close of escrow.
+About a week prior to close of escrow, you will submit a wire with these funds to the escrow company.

 It’s impossible to know exactly how much you will need to pay ahead of time.
 The final buyer closing costs aren’t calculated until after the title is transferred to your name.
-When the escrow company asks you for the wire or check, they add a pad of about $500, to ensure they have enough to cover all expenses.
+When the escrow company asks you for the final wire, they often add a pad of about $500, to ensure they have enough to cover all expenses.
 As soon as the final costs are calculated, the escrow officer sends you a check for any overpayment.

 If you are an all-cash buyer, read about Closing Costs for Cash Buyers.